Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Steve Poole 24:53

 Yeah.
-So I think the particular thing we're talking about here, process where is, so the, the specifics are they, you are using a piece of code and you've been, it, you know, dependency, been running forever, and one day it doesn't do what you thought anymore.
-And it does something not necessarily benign, but something like put up a protest something right, Or, or in some cases they're saying specifically to do a Ukraine, it was about trying to give people in Russia maybe access to information they weren't normally access to.
+So I think the particular thing we're talking about here, process where is, so the, the specifics are they, you are using a piece of code and you've been, dependency, been running forever, and one day it doesn't do what you thought anymore.
+And it does something not necessarily benign, but something like put up a protest or in some cases they're saying specifically to do a Ukraine, it was about trying to give people in Russia maybe access to information they weren't normally access to.
 So it's not malware, but it's unexpected and possibly unwanted side effects.
 And so the interesting thing is how this is becoming, it gets to an under, I dunno, a sort of a common understanding that we've all had about open source, which was that it was for the good of everybody.
-And so whenever you have an instance where somebody changes their code for, you know, for bad practices, bad reasons like malware, or actually in this case for protestware suddenly it's like you are, you are, you have to check your assumptions about how and why you're using open source because that idea that it was there forever and you could use it forever, always for good.
+And so whenever you have an instance where somebody changes their code for bad practices, bad reasons like malware, or actually in this case for protestware suddenly it's like you are, you are, you have to check your assumptions about how and why you're using open source because that idea that it was there forever and you could use it forever, always for good.
 Now it's like, well, no, not so back, not so much now.

 Ted Neward 26:11